 From left to right: Kong-namul-gukbap, pi-sundae, fried chicken

-With the designation of Bulguksa Temple and Seokguram Grotto as World Heritages by UNESCO, Gyeongju is seeing a growing number of visitors from around the world.
+With the designation of Bulguksa Temple and Seokguram Grotto as UNESCO World Heritages, Gyeongju is seeing a growing number of visitors from around the world.
 You will have no time to be bored in this city full of things to see, enjoy, and taste.

 Visiting a market is a must when you are in Gyeongju.
 Located close to Gyeongju Donggung Palace and Wolji Pond and Daereungwon Tomb Complex, Gyeongju Jungang Market is conveniently located and welcomes visitors with the kindness of the local Gyeongju people.

 Opened in 1900, Gyeongju Jungang Market has over a hundred years of history.
 Though the market’s history continues to carry on, its appearance has changed with the times.
 The market has an abundance of fresh raw fish brought in from the nearby port city of Pohang, as well as an array of dried fish, fruits, vegetables, marine produce, and meat.
 The market operates every five days on dates ending with two or seven.

 Walking towards the end of the bustling Chuncheon Myeongdong Street, a friendly sign reading “Nangman Market” will stop travelers in their tracks.
 Nangman (Romantic) Market, the oldest traditional market in Chuncheon, was initially formed by a small group of vendors selling American clothes and products from the nearby U.S. Army base.
 It was officially designated as a market in 1962, and it has since remained an important part of everyday life in Chuncheon.